Dogs don't drink. They don't reach for recreational drugs. And they don't live for the soaps. As a rule, dogs prefer balance to drama.

 Learning “DOG"s goal is not to teach dog obedience.
 It is to share the principles of simple canine common sense with people who work with multiple dogs on a daily basis so they, and their canine charges, can better communicate.

 Looking to make your shelter, rescue or training/ boarding facility calmer, quieter and a nicer place to be?
-Unable to attend one of the Learning "DOG" Conferences?
-This handbook from the conference can help.
+This handbook from the Learning "DOG" Conference can help.

 Chapter 1: Introduction

 Chapter 4: Using movement

 Chapter 6: Verbal communication

 Chapter 7: Matching responses to behaviors

 Chapter 9: Assessing and predicting behavior

 Chapter 11: De-stressing for people who love dogs

 Chapter 13: Case study - Ziggy

 Chapter 14: Case study - Atlas